NinjaChimpStudios/DojoBreaker/README.md

 # Dojo Breaker

-A simple Arkanoid clone built in Unity 5 on the codebase from [The Complete Unity Developer](https://www.udemy.com/unitycourse/?couponCode=GitHubDiscount) course.
+A simple Arkanoid clone built with Unity 5 on the codebase from [The Complete Unity Developer](https://www.udemy.com/unitycourse/?couponCode=GitHubDiscount) course.

-Intended for CoderDojo ninjas to see their way around Unity, see for themselves the ease of writing for the FiftySix Android tablet, and modify themselves including adding new levels.
+Intended for CoderDojo ninjas to get an introduction to Unity, see for themselves the ease of writing for the FiftySix Android tablet, and modify themselves including adding new levels.

 ## Acknowledgements